 July 5-9 & 12-16 from 10:30-11:45 am EDT

 Classes in contemporary technique are physically demanding and artistically stimulating.
 Sound anatomical practices encourage strength, stamina, flexibility, versatility, musicality, dynamics, and phrasing.
 Emphasis is on strong technique as a base from which to build expansive movement qualities and confident performance.

-Graham Technique – Rosemary James and Wendy Chiles
+Graham Technique – Rosemary James